 For successful downsizing, the single most important thing is to ensure that the offerings are compatible with your expectations and lifestyle before you move.

-What are the downsides of downsizing?
+What are the cons of downsizing?

 As each and every retirement downsizing strategy is unique, it is difficult to list out the exact downsides that you could face.